django-access-control/django-access-control.github.io/content/docs/sample-project.md

 ## Installation and setup

-The source code can br found [here](https://github.com/django-access-control/example-project).
+The source code can be found [here](https://github.com/django-access-control/example-project).

 Assuming that you have a Unix-like shell, the setup is as follows: